ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/stateboy.md

 ### Phase 4: Directive simplification

 - introduce the normalized policy model;
-- parse new flags and legacy directives;
+- replace the old parser with the new flags;
 - render canonical shorthand;
 - update Guide examples; and
-- test inheritance, overrides, mixed syntax, and round trips.
+- test inheritance, overrides, invalid combinations, and round trips.

+### Phase 5: Generation and cleanup

+- replace the static default sheet with automatic initial generation;
+- add the placeholder and regular-Widget thinking state;
+- implement authoritative special-job precedence and stale-response ignoring;
+- implement unbiased user-triggered generation;
+- implement full-sheet cleanup, diffing, and important-state protection; and
+- verify that special jobs never block story play.

+### Phase 6: Undo, redo, and commands

+- add the Input modifier and both command prefixes;
+- implement 100 inverse batches plus redo;
+- add conflict-safe partial reversal;
+- clear redo on every branch-producing change;
+- return `stop: true` for recognized commands; and
+- test asynchronous command and pending-job interactions.

-### Phase 5: Publication alignment
+### Phase 7: Publication alignment

 - update the Script Contract Reference to the final operation and directive contracts;